 Dr. Chen diagnoses and treats male infertility, erectile dysfunction, Peyronie’s Disease, Benign Prostatic Hyperplasia (BPH), hypogonadism, and other disorders of the male genitourinary tract.
 He emphasizes getting to know the whole patient and utilizing a stepwise approach to treatment when appropriate.
-When surgery is required, he excels at scrotal surgery, minimally invasive prostate de-obstruction, penile implant placement, microsurgical vasectomy reversal and varicocele treatment.
+When surgery is required, he excels at scrotal surgery, minimally invasive prostate de-obstruction, penile implant placement, microsurgical vasectomy reversal, varicocele treatment, and surgical sperm retrieval.

 For every patient, Dr. Chen develops a personalized care plan emphasizing innovation, safety, and compassion.

 Dr. Chen has published his research findings in journals including Urology Practice, the Journal of Sexual Medicine, Endocrine, the Journal of Pediatric Urology, Journal of Endourology, and elsewhere.
 Topics have included the association between mortality and male infertility, the association of the COVID-19 pandemic on male sexual function, national trends in vasectomy, and more.
 He co-wrote the chapter “Simulation and Ureteroscopy” for the textbook Ureteroscopy.

 Dr. Chen is also an innovator with an interest in bringing novel technologies to the field of benign Urology.
 He has a background in the use of simulation science in medical teaching as well as in prototype design.
 He has received grant funding to prepare robotic surgeons for acute operating room scenarios and holds a provisional patent on a system for automated urine assessment and monitoring in the hospital.